haggen/ko.resource/README.md

 If you would like to fetch all your users you can do this:

     User.fetch(function(users) {
-      // 'users' here are aready instantiated models for your convinience,
+      // 'users' here are already instantiated models for your convinience,
-      // and since we told it to alert an introduction, it will alert for every
+      // and since we told it to alert an introduction, it will do for every
       // user fetched from your database.
     });